 What is the workplace of an Embalmer like?

-In large funeral homes the work tends to follow normal office hours, although some evening work may be involved.
+In large funeral homes the work tends to follow normal office hours, although some evening and weekend work may be involved.
 In small or family-run establishments, work hours can be variable.
 If the embalmer is also the funeral director, he or she may be on-call and work extended hours, evenings, and weekends.
-Most of the time embalming and preparation for funeral needs to be completed quickly, within 24 to 72 hours after death, and bodies may need to be retrieved and prepared at all hours of the day or night.
+Embalming and preparation for the funeral needs to be completed quickly, within 24 to 72 hours after death, and bodies may need to be retrieved and prepared at all hours of the day or night.

 Making Dead Bodies Beautiful

 A Day In The Life Of An Embalmer